-- Companies spend a lot of time producing 1. mission and vision statements which sometimes turn out to be meaningless to a good portion of their employees, either because employees don't understand what is meant or because management acts in a way that does not support the statements.
-I suggest that time should be invested to increase clarity on the nature of the shareholders who will be best-served by investing in company XYZ.
-A commitment to take action for the sole benefit of long term shareholders, for example, would help to focus on meeting this objective and provide real substance to the mission and vision statements. - 2.
-Better alignment of bonuses and longterm incentives with the interests of shareholders who have been identified as the target shareholder group - 3.
-To the extent possible, better communication with the financial market with respect to the shareholder group being best-served by an investment in this company and reinforcement of actions being taken to be true to the commitment, even though it might mean more volatility in short term results.
-Some companies have followed this approach in the past with some success.
+- Companies spend a lot of time producing mission and vision statements which sometimes turn out to be meaningless to a good portion of their employees, either because employees don't understand what is meant or because management acts in a way that does not support the statements.
+I suggest that time should be invested to increase clarity on the nature of the shareholders who will be best served by investing in company XYZ.
+A commitment to take action for the sole benefit of long-term shareholders, for example, would help to focus on meeting this objective and provide real substance to the mission and vision statements. - 2.
+Better alignment of bonuses and long-term incentives with the interests of shareholders who have been identified as the target shareholder group. - 3.
+To the extent possible, better communication with the financial market with respect to the shareholder group being best served by an investment in this company and reinforcement of actions being taken to be true to the commitment, even though it might mean more volatility in short-term results.
+Some companies have followed this approach in the past with some success. □

-'Managerially speaking' is produced by Marcel M. Gingras, President of Marcel Gingras Consulting Services, Inc. He can be reached at marcel.gingras@mgcsi.com.
+'Managerially Speaking' is produced by Marcel Gingras, president of Marcel Gingras Consulting Services Inc.